19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (5) An application for planning permission for a staged development shall be made and dealt with in accordance with the provisions of this Part with the necessary modifications.

-(6) Without prejudice to section 15, the competent authority may, by way of conditions on the grant of planning permission in respect of any staged development, require the applicant for planning permission to place with it a security deposit for the completion of the staged development in accordance with its application and within the time mentioned in the grant of planning permission.
+(6) Without prejudice to section 15, the competent authority may, by way of conditions on the grant of planning permission in respect of any staged development, require the applicant for planning permission to place with it a security deposit for the completion of the staged development in accordance with its application and within the time mentioned in the grant of planning permission.”.

-”.
+(c)

-(c) New section 34A
+New section 34A

 Insert, immediately after section 34, the following section:

-“

-Application to staged developments
+“Application to staged developments

-34A.
-The provisions of this Part shall apply, with the necessary modifications, in respect of every staged development.
+34A\.
+The provisions of this Part shall apply, with the necessary modifications, in respect of every staged development.”.

-”.
+(d)

-(d) Section 40 (1)
+Section 40 (1)

 Insert, immediately after the words “development charge” in paragraph (a), the words “, including the rates and methods in respect of the different stages of a staged development”.

+(e)

-(e) Section 61 (2)
+Section 61 (2)

 Insert, immediately after paragraph (l), the following paragraph:

-“
+“(la)

-(la) any matter which by this Act is required or permitted to be prescribed for or in relation to staged developments, and modify the application of any of the provisions of this Act in relation to staged developments;
+any matter which by this Act is required or permitted to be prescribed for or in relation to staged developments, and modify the application of any of the provisions of this Act in relation to staged developments;”.

-”.
+(12)

-(12) Sale of Commercial Properties Act
+Sale of Commercial Properties Act

 (Chapter 281, 1985 Ed.)

+\*(a)

-(a) New section 7A
+New section 7A

+\*No date has been appointed for the coming into operation of item (12)(a) as at 1st July 2008.

 Insert, immediately after section 7, the following section:

-“

-Staged developments
+“Staged developments

-7A.—(1) Every staged development wholly of commercial property shall be carried out subject to a staged development contract in the prescribed form that is accepted by the Controller under this section.
+7A\. —(1) Every staged development wholly of commercial property shall be carried out subject to a staged development contract in the prescribed form that is accepted by the Controller under this section.

 (2) For the purposes of this Act, the Controller may refuse to accept any staged development contract in relation to any staged development wholly of commercial property, and any amendments thereto, if the contract —

+(a)

-(a) is not in the prescribed form;
+is not in the prescribed form;

+(b)

-(b) does not describe or adequately describe the concept plan for the entire staged development, and so much of the proposed development that is warranted development and is an authorised proposal; and
+does not describe or adequately describe the concept plan for the entire staged development, and so much of the proposed development that is warranted development and is an authorised proposal; and

+(c)

-(c) does not specify the proposed date the entire staged development is to be finally completed and concluded or such other information, conditions or particulars as may be prescribed.
+does not specify the proposed date the entire staged development is to be finally completed and concluded or such other information, conditions or particulars as may be prescribed.

 (3) No amendment to a staged development contract accepted under this Act by the Controller in relation to any staged development referred to in subsection (1) shall be valid unless the amendment is accepted by the Controller.

-(4) In this Act, “authorised proposal”, “staged development” and “warranted development” shall have the same respective meanings as in the Building Maintenance and Strata Management Act 2004.
+(4) In this Act, “authorised proposal”, “staged development” and “warranted development” shall have the same respective meanings as in the Building Maintenance and Strata Management Act 2004..

-”.
+(b)

-(b) Section 10(2)
+Section 10 (2)

 Insert, immediately after paragraph (c), the following paragraphs:

-“
+“(ca)

-(ca) require the disclosure in any sale and purchase agreement of any limited common property comprised in the commercial property to be sold;
+require the disclosure in any sale and purchase agreement of any limited common property comprised in the commercial property to be sold;

+(cb)

-(cb) prescribe any matter which by this Act is required or permitted to be prescribed for or in relation to staged developments, and modify the application of any of the provisions of this Act in relation to staged developments;
+prescribe any matter which by this Act is required or permitted to be prescribed for or in relation to staged developments, and modify the application of any of the provisions of this Act in relation to staged developments;”.

-”.
+(13)

-(13) Sewerage and Drainage Act
+Sewerage and Drainage Act